 Little Robins is a new way for youngsters to learn how to grow food – from sowing seeds to picking crops!

-Before lockdown we were starting to work with both Reston and Ayton Primary Schools, growing herbs and vegetables to make into fabulous soups come harvest time.
-Since schools aren’t going back until August and lots of kids have been getting into planting and cooking we have put together activities they can follow.
+Before Covid lockdowns we were starting to work with both Reston and Ayton Primary Schools, growing herbs and vegetables to make into fabulous soups come harvest time.
+During lockdown lots of kids have been getting into planting and cooking, so we have put together activities they can easily follow.
 We’re here to help and kids get a certificate at the end.

 How it works